How to Insert and Remove a Menstrual Cup: All the Information You Need to Know

 What’s the Easiest Menstrual Cup to Insert?

-Many people are looking for the best menstrual cup for beginners, that is, one that’s easier to insert and remove.
-Our general advice is to get a menstrual cup that is average-firm, instead of soft.
+Many people are looking for the best menstrual cup for beginners.
+Our general advice is to get a one that is average-firm, instead of soft.

-A firmer menstrual cup will usually just pop open and into place once you insert it into your vaginal canal.
+A firmer menstrual cup will usually just pop open and into place once you insert it into your vagina.
 It usually doesn’t matter too much what kind of fold you use.
 Just put the cup in, and it’ll work, with minimal fuss or hassle.

-The downside to firm menstrual cups is that for some people, it presses too strongly against the vaginal canal walls.
+The downside to firm cups is that for some people, it presses too strongly against the walls.
 This can cause some discomfort, and even cramps.

 A softer cup is of course, more comfortable.
 However, you may have to fiddle around with it quite a bit to get it to open correctly.

-For more details about the best menstrual cup for beginners, be sure to check out this menstrual cup firmness chart.
-Remember to stick with the average, or firm menstrual cups.
+For more details about the best one for beginners, be sure to check out this menstrual cup firmness chart.
+Remember to stick with the average, or firm period cups.
 The “extra-firm” ones aren’t really necessary for most people, unless you engage in some serious athletic feats!

 Menstrual Cup Insertion: Troubleshooting Guide

-If you’re struggling with how to insert a menstrual cup, here are a few quick tips for you:
+If you’re struggling with how to insert a sanitary cup, here are a few quick tips for you:

 - Firmer cups are easier than softer cups to insert.
 They’ll usually just pop open easily.